-The Board of Directors has overall responsibility for the oversight of the risk management framework, overseeing the management of key risks and reviewing its risk management policies and procedures as well as approving significantly large exposures.
+The Credit Committee members together with the Board of Directors and the Supervisory Board have overall responsibility for the oversight of the risk management framework, management of key risks, review of its risk management policies and procedures and approval of loans based on agreed loan exposure approval limits.
 The Supervisory Board is ultimately responsible for identifying and controlling risks; however, there are separate independent bodies responsible for managing and monitoring risks.
 Currently risk is monitored by the following units with the Management Board:

-- credit risk is managed by the Credit Risk Committee; - liquidity risk is managed by ALCO; - market risk is managed by ALCO; - operational risk is managed by the Risk Management Department.
+- credit risk is managed by the respective Credit Risk Committees; - liquidity risk is managed by ALCO; - market risk is managed by ALCO; - operational risk is managed by the Risk Management Department.